Knawk/mc-MiniPracticeKit/README.md

 ## Basic usage

-Download [`hotbar.nbt`](https://github.com/Knawk/mc-MiniPracticeKit/raw/master/hotbar.nbt) and place it in your `.minecraft` folder (while the instance isn't running).
+Download [`hotbar.nbt`](https://github.com/Knawk/mc-MiniPracticeKit/raw/master/hotbar.nbt) and place it in your `.minecraft` folder, while the instance isn't running.
 (Back up your existing `hotbar.nbt` file if you have one.)
 This will give you a saved Creative hotbar that includes the MPK, along with some presets for practicing modern 1.16.1 Any% RSG splits: